Variants & traits, other than color:

 Even if they are not specifically marked as eco-friendly or organic, the

-veggies and greens still have a good chance of being usable.
+veggies and greens still have a chance of being usable.

-If you want to risk using use them, I suggest careful rinsing + blanching/boiling and/or peeling them before usage.
+If you want to risk using them, I suggest careful rinsing.

-so if you do not trust the seller completeley, then it is preferable do do these procedures regardless.
+so if you do not trust both the seller and the source completely, then it is preferable to do these procedures regardless.

 When feeding larger pieces of vegetables, or similar floaty/drifty foods,

 they can be weighed/held down with some stainless eating utensils (spoons etc.),

 or stainless metal rods, or other objects, to make such foods easily accessible for bristlenose catfishes.

 If you don't want to use your eating utensils from your own kitchen,

 you can go to a second-hand store and choose something different.